COVID-19 vaccine availability: Where to find it Friday - NewsBreak

 “That doesn’t mean they will get it that day, it means they can join the line,” said White House Press Secretary Jen Psaki.

-Here are several locations where you can find the vaccine in Sierra Vista:
+Here are several locations where you can find the vaccine in Sioux Center:

 Available vaccine types: Moderna (age 18+), Johnson & Johnson/Janssen (age 18+)